 Unlike the early 1980s when mortgage rates topped 18 percent, mortgage rates today are four, five or six percent, depending on your credit history.
-Compare that low percentage to Thursday’s (Sept.
-4, 2014) fixed and variable credit card rates of 13.02 percent and 15.66 percent.
+Compare that low percentage fixed rates and variable credit card rates of 13-17 percent.

 So, if you decided instead to pay off all your credit card debt, you would receive a far more sizable return on your investment.
 Pay off credit card debt at 15 percent, your return is 15 percent.
 Pay off credit card debt at 18 percent, your return is 18 percent.
 These are far smarter moves than paying off your relatively low-rate mortgage.

 2. Don’t Try and Save an Underwater Mortgage

 You know the old saying, “Don’t throw good money after bad.”
 After the past recession, millions of Americans found they owed more on their mortgages than their houses were worth.
 To try to emerge from that situation by pouring more money into the house to increase your equity just isn’t smart.
 Rather, let a rebounding market make your house whole again, without the use or help of your money.

 And were you to short sale your house, with the bank’s permission, in many “non-recourse” states you’re not obligated to repay the lender, regardless of how much you left the bank short.

 Every year, Americans recover about $100 million from the IRS in the mortgage interest deductions filed on their tax returns.
 In other words, the government has been subsidizing your homey lifestyle.
 Why end that cozy relationship?